nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   - THe client's new email.
 Must be unique in Mycelium.
 Case sensitive.
   - **Default:** *null*
 - **`-y year_of_birth`**
-  - The client’s year of birth.
+  - The client’s new year of birth.
   - **Default:** *null*
 - **`-src source`**
   - The client’s digital service platform, e.g. Fiverr.